Kwpolska/chriswarrick.com/stories/contact.rst

 .. description: Contact me!

-I am a Pythonista (also writing {ba,z,}sh scripts and, unfortunately, PHP).
+I am a Pythonista.
 You can find some of my projects at `GitHub <https://github.com/Kwpolska>`_.

 ..
 TEASER_END